apkessler/ME218D-JPL/README.md

 ## Repository Structure
 ###PC Interface GUI
 Files in this folder are the PC end of the pressure sensor interface.
 The microcontroller will send data over a data channel (for now, UART), and the PC interface will interpret and plot this data in real time.
+The GUI is written in the Processing language, available for free at [http://processing.org](http://processing.org/ "Processing").

 ###Microcontroller Code